oebelus/scraper/README.md

 ![image 1](./media/1.png)

-You have the possibility to scrape them all -they are automatically saved in the database-, and then render each on of them in their corresponding section.
+You have the possibility to scrape the first 2 pages of the three categories -they are automatically saved in the database-, and then render each on of them in their corresponding section (It takes a long time).

 2- Scrape custom categories: